Skip to Content

 inclination(t) = mean + amplitude × cos(ϖ_ICRF(t) − phase_angle)

-The ϖ_ICRF(t) is the planet’s ICRF perihelion longitude — the perihelion longitude in the inertial reference frame (ecliptic rate minus general precession H/13).
-The phase_angle is the planet’s own ICRF perihelion longitude at the balanced year (302,635 BC), which determines whether the planet is in-phase (cosine sign positive) or anti-phase (cosine sign flipped).
-The ascending node still precesses on the invariable plane, but at a different rate — its role is to set the direction of the angular momentum perturbation vector that determines the vector balance.
-The J2000-verified ascending node values — refined from Souami & Souchay (2012) using spherical trigonometry — match JPL ecliptic inclinations to < 0.0001°.
+ϖ_ICRF(t) is the planet’s ICRF perihelion longitude (ecliptic rate minus general precession H/13).
+The phase_angle is the planet’s own ICRF perihelion longitude at the Balanced Year (302,635 BC), which determines whether the planet is in-phase (cosine sign positive) or anti-phase (sign flipped).
+The ascending node precesses on the invariable plane at a different rate; its role is to set the direction of the angular momentum perturbation vector that determines the vector balance below.
+The J2000-verified ascending node values — refined from Souami & Souchay (2012) using spherical trigonometry — match JPL ecliptic inclinations to <0.0001°.

 PropertyValue